Where To Stay in Ubud: 5 Best Areas, Hotels & Guest Houses

 1. Ubud Center: Jl.
 Bisma & Jl.
 Sukma

 Jl.
 Bisma and Jl.
-Sukma are the areas I know best in Ubud—meaning I know what it’s like to live there and what kind of vibe they offer.
+Sukma are the areas I know best in Ubud.
+I know what it’s like to live there and what kind of vibe they offer.

 They’re pretty similar: located on opposite sides of the main road (Jl.
-Raya), both are lively little streets with a great atmosphere, lots of restaurants and Warungs, and within walking distance of the very center, which I’d define as the Ubud Market area.
+Raya), both are lively little streets with a great atmosphere, lots of restaurants and Warungs, and within walking distance from the center, which I’d define as the Ubud Market.

 Jl.
 Sukma: Budget-Friendly Stays, Yoga Studios & Yummy Restaurants